dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/avail-sl-integrations.md

 A wide variety of data applications across the modern data stack natively integrate with the dbt Semantic Layer and dbt metrics &mdash; from Business Intelligence tools to notebooks, data catalogs, and more.

-The dbt Semantic Layer integrations are capable of interactively querying dbt metrics, surfacing the underlying data in partner tools.
-This refers to a group of dbt Labs partners who have full end-to-end integrations with the dbt Semantic Layer and leverage the dbt Server.
+The dbt Semantic Layer integrations are capable of querying dbt metrics, importing definitions, surfacing the underlying data in partner tools, and leveraging the dbt Server.

-For information on the partner integrations, their documentation, and more &mdash; review the [dbt Semantic Layer integrations](https://www.getdbt.com/product/semantic-layer-integrations) page.
+For information on the partner integrations, their documentation, and more &mdash; refer to the [dbt Semantic Layer integrations](https://www.getdbt.com/product/semantic-layer-integrations) page.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl_architecture.png" title="dbt Semantic Layer architecture" />